 Looking for the best Indian restaurants in Brighton?

+Want to know where to find a superb Indian Restaurant in Brighton?
 With our finger firmly on the Brighton food scene we know that our restaurant listings would not be complete without a good summary of curry houses, Indian restaurants and street food cafés for Brighton and Hove.

 Here are our favourite Brighton and Hove curry houses, Indian restaurants and cafes, based on our favourites for authenticity, value for money and of course flavour.